Skip to content

 What is SECURE 2.0?

-• The SECURE 2.0 Act of 2022 is a law designed to improve retirement savings in the U.S. It builds on previous legislation, Setting Every Community Up for Retirement Enhancement (SECURE) Act of 2019.
+• The SECURE 2.0 Act of 2022 is a law designed to improve retirement savings in the U.S. It builds on previous legislation, the Setting Every Community Up for Retirement Enhancement (SECURE) Act of 2019.

 • The Act contains over 90 new provisions to promote retirement savings, boost incentives for businesses to offer retirement plans and offer more flexibility to those saving for retirement.